ls1intum/Artemis/README.md

 In addition, you have to install MySQL, setup a root user without password and create an ExerciseApplication scheme.

-Then ArTEMiS should startup by running the main class de.tum.in.www1.exerciseapp.ExerciseApplicationApp using Spring Boot.
+Then ArTEMiS should startup by running the main class ```de.tum.in.www1.exerciseapp.ExerciseApplicationApp``` using Spring Boot.

-To access ArTEMiS in your browser, you have to install npm and execute the following commannds in the terminal / command line in the ArTEMiS root folder:
+To access ArTEMiS in your browser, you have to install npm and execute the following commands in the terminal / command line in the ArTEMiS root folder:

 ```
 npm install